adamsilver/fdpb/01-Register.md

 ### Placement

 The primary action should be placed where users are naturally going to look for it.
-Eye tracking testing[^] shows that users naturally and intuitively look directly below the last field which makes sense from a flow perspective.
+Eye tracking testing[^10] shows that users naturally and intuitively look directly below the last field which makes sense from a flow perspective.
 This also helps users who zoom in as a right-aligned button would disappear off-screen easily.

 ### Label